 Ketone bodies are byproducts of fatty acid catabolism (break down of fat) and can replace glucose as a primary fuel source for cells of the brain.
 The brain cannot directly utilize long-chain fatty acids for fuel since these types of fats cannot cross the blood-brain barrier.
 However, ketones can easily pass through this barrier and your brain becomes more efficient at utilizing ketones over time.

-Beyond just providing the brain with fuel, ketones appear to have many therapeutic effects on neurons and are being intensely researched in their applications for epilepsy, Parkinson’s, Alzheimer’s, depression, anxiety and other neurological disorders.
+Beyond just providing the brain with fuel, ketones appear to have many therapeutic effects on the functioning of neurons and are being intensely researched in their applications for epilepsy, Parkinson’s, Alzheimer’s, depression, anxiety and other cognitive disorders.

-Well, the answer to this question is yes and no. Yes, eating too much of ANY macronutrient in excess of your daily caloric needs can potentially cause weight gain, whether it be fat or carbs.
+Well, the answer to this question is yes and no. Yes, eating an excess of ANY macronutrient beyond your daily caloric needs can potentially cause weight gain, whether it be fat or carbs.
 BUT, the answer is also NO – the consumption of fat in and of itself does NOT cause weight gain nor does it clog your arteries and directly lead to heart disease (as conventional theory has mistakenly stated).
-This is a long-held myth that unfortunately continues to persist as part of the dietary advice administered by many doctors and some dieticians.
+This is a long-held myth that unfortunately continues to persist as part of the dietary advice administered by many doctors and practitioners.
 It’s important to make something VERY clear at this point:

 “The deleterious effects of fat have been measured in the presence of high carbohydrate.
 A high fat diet in the presence of high carbohydrate is different than a high fat diet in the presence of low carbohydrate.”